Unbiasedness and Optimization of Regional Weight Cancellation: Simulation Results

 For our numerical simulations, in this Section we will make use of the modified C5G7 benchmark which we introduced in our previous work \cite{Belanger2021}.
 The C5G7 is a multi-group neutron transport benchmark which comes from the nuclear reactor physics community, for the purpose of validating different codes \cite{C5G7}.
 Our modified version makes use of square profile fuel pins with side lengths of $\SI{0.756}{\centi\meter}$, in lieu of cylindrical pins of radius $\SI{0.54}{\centi\meter}$ as proposed in the original specifications.
 This modification allows a regular $170\times 170\times 765$ mesh to be imposed on top of the geometry over the fuel assemblies to act as cancellation regions, and guaranteed that each cancellation region contained a unique material.
 For continuity, we make use of the same cancellation mesh.
 For transport, we again use the negative-weighted delta-tracking variant proposed by Carter et al.\ \cite{Carter1972}, and identical sampling cross sections to the previous study: the sampling cross section for the first group is 90\% of the majorant cross section, while all other sampling cross sections were taken to be the majorant.
 This means that the sampling cross section underestimates the total cross section in the first energy group for all fuel pins in the problem.
 Whenever a virtual collision occurs for a particle in the first energy group, inside a fuel pin, its weight will then change sign.
 Once a particle leaves the first group, it is impossible for the sign to change at a collision (although signs can possibly change during cancellation).
 Virtual collisions lead to the presence of negative weights in the system, and we have shown that weight cancellation is mandatory for $k$-eigenvalue power iteration problem to converge when using negative-weighted delta-tracking \cite{Belanger2021}.
 All simulations were initiated with $10^6$ particles, and ran for 2500 generations, with the first 500 being discarded to allow for source convergence.

 As we have shown in Ref.~\citenum{Belanger2021}, the total weight of all the fission particles between two generations increases without bound if weight cancellation is not applied.
+This increase in total weight is accompanied by an increase in the number of particles and large statistical fluctuations in estimated quantities, making it nearly impossible to estimate the multiplication factor and static flux for the system.
 The effect of cancellation is to limit the growth of $W_\text{tot}$ to a saturation value; the more efficient cancellation is, the lower the saturation value will be.
 Thus, we have chosen to assess the efficiency of cancellation by using the saturation value of $W_\text{tot}$, which is calculated immediately after applying the cancellation procedure.
 Note that $W_\text{tot}$ has a lower theoretical limit of $W_\text{net}$, which is kept constant by normalizing all particle weights between generations \cite{Belanger2021}.